 Shortness of breath (dyspnea).
 You may experience shortness of breath when performing daily activities and during or after meals.

 Swollen abdomen (ascites).
-This may be related to your condition becoming progressively worse, so tell your doctor if you notice any changes.
+This may be related to your condition becoming progressively worse.

 Raynaud's (RAY-nose) phenomenon.
 This condition results in chilly, blue fingers.
 It is generally associated with connective tissue disease, but some patients with idiopathic PAH may experience this condition.

 Swollen ankles or legs (edema).
 This is a very common symptom of PAH.
 When you have edema, pressing into the flesh of your lower leg may briefly leave a dent.
-This may be a sign that your condition is getting worse, so talk to your doctor.
+This may be a sign that your condition is getting worse.

-Always track changes in your symptoms, and discuss them with your doctor.
-If you notice signs your condition may be worsening, talk to your doctor about possible additions to your current treatment.
-Contact the Living PAH Call Center at 1-877-948-9137 to request a journal to use to track your symptoms.
+Use a journal to track changes in your activity level and symptoms, and discuss them with your doctor.
+If you notice signs your condition may be worsening, talk to your doctor about possible adjustments to your treatment plan.